KUHLwasStolen/E92dashModEnder3Display/README.md

 ## !!!Disclaimer!!!
 Modifying the electrical system of your car can be **dangerous** and may void your warranty!
-Not only for your car, but also for your health!
+Dangerous not only for your car, but also for your health!
 Before attempting any of the described modifications in this repository, **fully** read and **fully** understand everything in this README.
 I do **not** take responsibility for any type of damages, that may occur as a result of the modifications shown here.
 Do this on your own risk.